Google Chrome Canary Beta Build Brings Touch Control and On-Screen Keyboard

 Introduced to last night's Canary build is a new swipe feature that allows you to navigate through webpages without resorting to the back and forward buttons.
-It's very similar to the slide navigation feature found in Microsoft's Internet Explorer 10
+It's very similar to the slide navigation feature found in Microsoft's Internet Explorer 10 browser for Windows 8.

 One of the Chrome Canary flags also enables pinch-to-zoom, a fairly basic touch option, and there's an on-screen keyboard that you can enable by tapping the address bar or text boxes.